liferay/liferay-docs/develop/tutorials/articles/100-tooling/03-blade-cli/24-theme-template.markdown

     blade create -t theme my-theme-project

-After running the command above, your project's directory structure looks like this
+After running the command above, your project's folder structure looks like
+this:

 - `my-theme-project`
     - `gradle`